-below or they will be considered noncompliant.
-EERE will not review or consider noncompliant submissions, including Letters of Intent, Full Applications, and Replies to Reviewer Comments that were: submitted through means other than EERE Exchange; submitted after the applicable deadline; and/or submitted incomplete.
+Concept Papers and Full Applications must meet all Compliance criteria listed below or they will be considered noncompliant.
+EERE will not review or consider noncompliant submissions, Concept Papers, Full Applications, and Replies to Reviewer Comments that were: submitted through means other than EERE Exchange; submitted after the applicable deadline; and/or submitted incomplete.
 EERE will not extend the submission deadline for applicants that fail to submit required information due to server/connection congestion.